XiangmingKA/academic-kickstart4/content/project/A Unity3D Billiards Game/index.md

 +++

 # Overview
-This is a third-person multiplayer tank shooting game developed in Unity 3D.
+This is a third-person multiplayer tank shooting game developed with Unity 3D.
 I am fully responsible for all the game development and design as the course project in Game Engine Architecture at UESTC in 2018.

 This project was completed when I was a sophomore.
 I can do much better now;)